Free Trial

 What is SGI Enhanced Global Income ETF's current short interest?

-Short interest is the volume of SGI Enhanced Global Income ETF shares that have been sold short but have not yet been covered or closed out.
-As of August 31st, investors have sold 14,900 shares of GINX short.
+Short interest is the volume of SGI Enhanced Global Income ETF shares that have been sold short but have not yet been closed out or covered.
+As of May 31st, traders have sold 2,000 shares of GINX short.
+0.07% of SGI Enhanced Global Income ETF's shares are currently sold short.
 Learn More on SGI Enhanced Global Income ETF's current short interest.

-What is a good short interest ratio for SGI Enhanced Global Income ETF?
+What is a good short interest percentage for SGI Enhanced Global Income ETF?

 Is SGI Enhanced Global Income ETF's short interest increasing or decreasing?

-SGI Enhanced Global Income ETF saw a decline in short interest in the month of August.
-As of August 31st, there was short interest totaling 14,900 shares, a decline of 36.9% from the previous total of 23,600 shares.
+SGI Enhanced Global Income ETF saw a increase in short interest in May.
+As of May 31st, there was short interest totaling 2,000 shares, an increase of 122.2% from the previous total of 900 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does SGI Enhanced Global Income ETF's short interest compare to its competitors?